jakewins/jefferson/README.md

 This is made for the Missouri House of Representatives.

+## Data

+You can access parsed sessions [here](https://github.com/jakewins/jefferson/tree/master/output).
+These are provided AS IS, WITH NO WARRANTY THAT THEY ARE CORRECT ETC.

+These are machine parsed documents, and there may be errors.

+You are an adult, use your judgement.

 ## Usage

 This currently requires a lot of hand holding, you would need to be rather comfortable with a computer to run this on your own.